runpod/docs/docs/serverless/endpoints/send-requests.md

 A `POST` request goes to your URL when the job is complete.
 This request contains the same information as fetching the results from the `/status/{job_id}` endpoint.

-### Execution Policies
+### Execution policies

 By default, if a job remains `IN_PROGRESS` for longer than 10 minutes without completion, it's automatically terminated.
 This default behavior keeps a hanging request from draining your account credits.

 To customize the management of job lifecycles and resource consumption, the following policies can be configured: